cademia/cchiu-da-palora/README.md

 #### noun hashes

 ```
-gender  -- scalar  -- gender of the noun -- mas, fem, both
+gender  -- scalar  -- gender of the noun
-plend  -- scalar  -- noun pattern -- xi, xixa, xa, xura, xx, eddu, aru, uni, uri
+plend  -- scalar  -- noun pattern
 plural  -- scalar  -- irregular plural form
 ```

+gender of the noun:  `mas`, `fem`, `both`

 Most Sicilian nouns are either masculine or feminine, but some nouns (e.g. "atleta" and "dentista") are both masculine and feminine.
 Use the noun patterns below to form the plural.

 #### noun patterns